Sciss/AudioFile/README.md

 ## properties

-There is a system property `de.sciss.audiofile.AudioFile.DirectMemory` whose value can be set to `true` in order to use direct-memory buffers (`ByteBuffer.allocateDirect`).
+There is a system property `AudioFile.DirectMemory` whose value can be set to `true` in order to use direct-memory buffers (`ByteBuffer.allocateDirect`).
 Reading in a 1.6 GB is around 18% faster with direct memory.
 Direct memory can have the disadvantage that it requires an individual VM switch to adjust the maximum available memory before throwing an out-of-memory error.
 The default is __false__.